 By Antonio Barroso

-Antonio Barroso is an analyst with Eurasia Group's Europe practice.
+Antonio Barroso is an analyst in Eurasia Group's Europe practice.

 The Call, from Ian Bremmer, uses cutting-edge political science to predict the political future -- and how it will shape the global economy.